 The building was listed as a historic landmark in the 1980s but remains privately owned and is currently used as a garage.

 The building is in poor condition and its current use as a garage is not considered appropriate for such an important site.
 While there has been a longstanding plan for the Municipality to take over the building and restore it, this has been held up by lack of funds and changes in political leadership and political will.

-There are several local activists who have been promoting the cause of the building, lobbying for the Municipality to purchase the building.
-Once the building will be bought, the plan is that it will be conserved and turned into a cultural centre and educational facility explaining the history and fate of both the medieval and modern Jewish communities in the 19th and 20th centuries across the region.
+There are several local activists who have been promoting the cause of the building, lobbying for the Municipality to purchase it.
+Once the site will be bought, the plan is that it will be conserved and turned into a cultural centre and educational facility explaining the history and fate of both the medieval and modern Jewish communities.

-There is already agreement in principle that, once the Municipality owns the building, the project will secure additional funding from the province of Lower Austria and the Federal Government.
+There is already agreement in principle that, once the Municipality owns the building, funding will be provided by the province of Lower Austria and the Federal Government.